Lordosis, scoliosis or kyphosis spine deformations

 Kim Chilson

-Lateral view
+Lateral view of the spine deformity:

-Kim Chilson – Dr. B. Langhofer (The Scottsdale Veterinary Clinic Scottsdale, AZ, USA)
+Kim Chilson – Dr. B. Langhofer (The Scottsdale Veterinary Clinic, Scottsdale, AZ, USA)

-Finding during the necropsy of a rabbit:
+Discovery during the autopsy of a rabbit :

 Dr. Manfred Andratsch, Austria

-Rabbit with kyphosis
+Rabbit suffering from kyphosis

 Dermod Malley FRCVS, Royal Veterinary College, London, UK